fb-pixel

 It highlighted the need to champion and promote the social and environmental responsibility of businesses across the country.

-Tracey Crouch, Minister for Sport and Civil Society, said: “People increasingly want to see their savings and investments to have a positive impact on society, as well as bring financial returns.
-By utilising the wealth of experience within the financial services industry, we can expand social impact investing to help build a society that works for everyone.
+Tracey Crouch, minister for sport and civil society, says: “People increasingly want to see their savings and investments have a positive impact on society, as well as bring financial returns.
+By using the wealth of experience within the financial services industry, we can expand social impact investing to help build a society that works for everyone.

 “Even if you have a small amount of savings or a pension pot, you should be able to invest in the issues you care about.
 I want to thank Elizabeth Corley and the Advisory Group.
 I look forward to continuing to work with the wider industry to expand social impact investment.”

-John Glen, Economic Secretary to the Treasury, said: “Investing can and should be a force for good, and it’s vital that industry and government work together to make it easy for people to invest in the causes they care about.
+John Glen, economic secretary to the Treasury, says: “Investing can and should be a force for good, and it’s vital that industry and government work together to make it easy for people to invest in the causes they care about.

 The government will continue to work alongside the financial services industry and regulators and will provide a progress update in winter 2018.